DCPCR’s early warning system helps students resume formal education | Education

 Nearly 6,841 children, mainly adolescent boys, were found bunking school as parents denied their absence from the schools while attendance records reflected them as chronically absent.

-Most of them now attend school regularly because of DCPCR intervention, it said.
+Most of them now attend school regularly because of DCPCR's intervention, it said.

 Commenting on the initiative, DCPCR chairperson Anurag Kundu said, “DCPCR works singularly to promote and uphold child rights in Delhi.
 Because of the Early Warning System, Delhi’s student attendance tracking and intervention system has become much better than that of the United Kingdom where chronic absenteeism is also nearly 20 per cent and no such tracking system exists.”
 Typically, children belonging to socio-economically weaker sections attend government schools, and hence, by extension, they are highly vulnerable to life-threatening dangers, exploitation by strangers and compromised well-being, the statement said.